MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

 GCP Credentials
 ```

-The easiest way to do that, run the scripts by adding `json` keys:
+The easiest way to do that, run the script by copying `json` key (data-pipeline-COVID19-monitoring/.gc/sa-iam.json ON YOUR LOCAL MACHINE) and adding it to the script:

 ```sh
 cd scripts/
 python make_gcp_block.py
 ```

-For GCP credentials, one should already have the json file (./gc/sa-iam.json).

-Next, save the key and add it to make_gcp_block.py

 !NOTE: do not push to GitHub the script with your credentials inside